Kyriakos Mitsotakis: Political career

-On 10 January 2016, Mitsotakis was elected president of the New Democracy political party succeeding Ioannis Plakiotakis (transitional president) with almost 4% difference from opponent Vangelis Meimarakis.
+On 10 January 2016, Mitsotakis was elected president of the New Democracy political party succeeding Giannis Plakiotakis (transitional president) with almost 4% difference from opponent Vangelis Meimarakis.
 A week following Mitsotakis's election as leader, two opinion polls were published that put New Democracy ahead of Syriza for the first time in a year.

 His party won 33% of the votes in the European elections in 2019.
 He managed to win back votes from the Golden Dawn Party.
 Following the election results, the Hellenic Parliament was dissolved and a snap election was called.

 Scandals and controversies

 Press freedom

 Under Mitsotakis, Greece has declined in press freedom.
 Violence against journalists has increased, resulting to a deterioration of the Greek freedom of the press.
 Mitsotakis's government has directed funds towards media platforms that produce favorable coverage, whilst also allocating more than €20 million to state-friendly media at the beginning of the pandemic.
 Furthermore, in November 2021, the government enacted a law to criminalize the dissemination of "fake news".
 This legislation empowers authorities to imprison individuals for up to five years if they spread purportedly false information that is deemed capable of causing concern or fear to the public or undermining public confidence in the national economy, the country's defense capacity, or public health.
 Mitsotakis has acknowledged that the law may have been a mistake, but the law has not been reversed.